Lots of Hits, No Crossovers (Twins 4 Rays 7 - Game 85)

 What’s Blogger for “The Wave” (Twins 1 Rays 4 - Game 86)

-The Twins losses keep mounting, and I decided, as punishment, to let the team spend a day without me caring about them.
+The Twins losses keep mounting, and I decided to let the team spend a day without me caring about them as punishment.
 I’m a rational man, but somehow I really do believe the team can feel apathy and spite through the airwaves.
 Just a normal, everyday craziness, I guess.

 I’ll be back tomorrow.
 Pouting is great, but it doesn’t make up for a world without baseball.
 Guess I do need this team more than they need me, even when they’re losing.